Common SAP Licensing Pitfalls and How to Avoid Them

 Misclassification can swing both ways:

-- Over-assigning expensive licenses: Companies sometimes give all users a high-level license by default (e.g., Professional licenses for everyone, even those who only need basic access).
-This over-licensing by misclassification means paying for more capability than many users require.
+- Over-assigning expensive licenses: Companies sometimes default to assigning high-level licenses to all users (e.g., Professional licenses to everyone, even those who only require basic access).
+This over-licensing, often resulting from misclassification, means paying for more capability than many users actually require.

 - Under-assigning (misuse) of licenses: Conversely, some users perform activities that require a costlier license, but the organization mistakenly assigns them a cheaper license type.
 This under-licensing creates a compliance risk – during an audit, SAP may find that those users should have been on a higher license tier, leading to back charges.